 Figueres is a small town within the coastal Costa Brava region, about half an hour south of the French border.
 It’s best known as the birthplace of Salvador Dali and where his main museum is located.

-The Dali Theater and Museum is the second most visited museum in Spain, after the Prado.
+The Dali Museum is the second most visited museum in Spain, after the Prado.
 Designed by Dali himself, the building is as quirky as the famed surrealist.
 As you can see below, it features giant eggs and golden statues sitting on its roof!